moinakdas/CostEngineeringExcelFunctions/README.md

 ## Usage

-To use the Cost Engineering Library, you can import the VBA code provided in the `CostFnctions.vba` file into your Excel project.
+To use the Cost Engineering Library, you can import the VBA code provided in the `CostFunctions.vba` file into your Excel project.
 Once imported, you can call any of the functions mentioned above within your Excel worksheets or macros to perform various cost-related calculations.

 Please note that this library was specifically designed for analyzing cost data from contract S-48012 at TC Electric.
 You may need to customize the library to fit the data structure and requirements of your specific projects.